Kevin64/asset-information-and-registration/README.md

 ## Third-party code and assets

 This software and its libraries (DLLs) use arts, Open Source libraries and loose codes from third parties.
-All credits go to their respective creators and maintainers.
-These components are listed below and in the README on the repository's GitHub page.
+All credits go to their respective creators and maintainers:

 #### Configurable Quality PictureBox (credits to Jason D)
    - [URL](https://stackoverflow.com/a/1774592/16838132)